Staying Safe while enjoying Kampala’s Nightlife

 People put things into drinks to get whatever they can from you while you are passed out.

-In some bars – a waiter or waitress will cover your drink, however that is not good enough, don’t leave your drink unattended.
+In some bars – a waiter or waitress will cover your drink.
+However, that is not good enough, don’t leave your drink unattended.
 In better nightclubs, the waiter will cover it and keep an eye on it.

 Those mosquito girls (sex workers):

-You can also get robbed by mosquito girls, cell-phone, wallet, money, credit cards, everything gone and that lovely girl you met is not to be found.
+You can also get robbed by mosquito girls, cell-phone, wallet, money, credit cards, everything gone, and that lovely girl you met is not to be found.

-Take a Special Hire Taxi:
+Take a Special Hire Taxi- Uber Taxi:

-If you are bar hopping, or on a pub crawl as some foreigners like to do, hire a special for hire taxi for the evening and let the hotel negotiate the price for you, they will get a cut, but it will be lower than if you negotiated.
+If you are bar hopping, or on a pub crawl as some foreigners like to do, hire a special for hire taxi for the evening and let the hotel negotiate the price for you, they will get a cut, but it will be lower than if you bargained.

 You need to be careful since many for hires give commissions to hotel staff, so ask a wait staff person what the price should be.
 Be sure that the driver is a safe and sane one.